muruga21/C-problems-Hacktoberfest2023/README.md

-# C Language Easy-Problem Solving Repository
+# C Language Basic-Problem Solving Repository

-Welcome to the C Language Easy-Problem Solving Repository!
+Welcome to the C Language Basic-Problem Solving Repository!
 This repository is dedicated to solving a list of programming questions in the C language.
 We invite you to contribute your solutions to these problems and help build a valuable resource for C programmers.

 ## Table of Contents